This topic provides answers to some frequently asked questions about the billing of Classic Load Balancer (CLB).

 CLB is a traffic distribution and control service that distributes network traffic to backend ECS instances and provides services based on the CLB service address.
 If all backend ECS instances of a CLB instance are stopped, but the CLB instance remains running, requests can still reach the service address of the CLB instance.
 If health checks detect that no backend ECS instances are available, the CLB instance responds to the requests based on the health check result.

-Layer 4 CLB instances returns only three-way handshake packets.
+Layer 4 CLB instances return only three-way handshake packets.
 Layer 7 CLB instances return a Tengine 503 error page because Layer 7 load balancing is provided by Tengine.
 If requests keep reaching the CLB instance, the CLB instance keeps responding to the incoming requests.
 You are charged for the traffic generated by the responses.

 This also applies to CLB instances that have no ECS instances attached.
 To avoid unexpected data transfer fees for CLB, we recommend that you stop or release CLB instances that you no longer use.